RallyTools/vcon/README.md

 ## About

-`vcon` is designed to help users script actions against a vSphere system, so that they may clone, power-cycle, and destroy VMs in an automated fashion.
+`vcon` is designed to help users write scripts which perform actions against a vSphere system, so that they may clone, power-cycle, and destroy VMs in an automated fashion.

 ## Uses